kaust-rccl/ksl-docs/docs/source/data_management/compressing_data.rst

   * other binary files (executables, certain scientific data files, ...) will achieve different compression levels so YMMV

 * try to use a parallel compressor since it will lower compression times (more on that later on)
 * SLURM is your friend, write a batch job to compress files on a compute node.
-You don't need very high resources so a 64 GB node will be enough
+You don't need many resources so a 64 GB node will be enough

-  * defining less than 64 GB will guarantee your compression script will run quickly and not wait for ever in the queue
+  * on Ibex cluster, defining less than 64 GB will guarantee your compression script will run quickly and not wait for ever in the queue
-  * define #SBATCH --mem=50G in your batch script
+  * on Ibex cluster, define ``#SBATCH --mem=50G`` in your batch script
-  * there's a simple example at the end of the page
+  * check the :ref:`simple example <compression_example>` script to run a compression job

 * BIG NOs